 DAMAGE CAUSED TO THE ENVIRONMENT

 It is correct to say that the industrial revolution in the 19th century highly contributed to the growth of pollution.
 It is, however, not correct to say that this was the beginning of pollution of the environment.
 This process had been going on since ancient times.
 What is new, however, is the development of ecology and the ecological consciousness.
-To begin with, the burning down of forests is a happenstance that has been going on for ages.
-Forest fire was the principal cause of such diseases as man often suffered in the past, like antrakosis.
-These pyromaniacs had certainly no inkling of what they were perpetrating with their own hands.
+To begin with, the burning down of forests has been going on for ages.
+Forest fire was the principal cause of such diseases as man often suffered in the past, like sinusitis and antrakosis.

 During the Middle Ages, environmental pollution seems to have been an important problem.
 In the England of 1345, people who tossed feces out of their windows were fined two shillings.
 In the 12th century, Philippe Auguste of France was the first king to ordain the collection of abominable waste littering the streets of the city.
 The public who disposed of their waste by channeling it into waterways polluted the springs they drank from.
 The first law on pollution that we know about was passed in 1388 by the British parliament; this law prohibited the throwing of waste into the streets and waterways.
 Transgressors were to be reported by the people residing in the precincts to the private secretary to the king.
 Only after it reached extraordinary proportions was the pollution made subject of the law.

 The situation became even graver during the industrialization period in the 19th century.
-Metallurgy and iron and steel works polluted the land, the water and the air.
-This is reflected in the novels of Charles Dickens and writings of Friedrich Engels that describe the pollution in London.
+Metallurgy, iron and steel works polluted the land, the water and the air.
+This is even reflected in the novels of Charles Dickens and writings of Friedrich Engels that describe the pollution in London.
 In 1930, sixty-three people died of pollution in the Mosa Valley in Belgium.
 The situation in London, in 1952, was even more serious.
-Four thousand died of upper respiratory tract diseases because of man’s ravages of nature.
+Four thousand died of upper respiratory tract diseases because of man’s destruction of nature.

 We see that environmental pollution is one of the greatest dangers for humankind.
 This reference to pollution in the Quran at a time when there was no environmental awareness is remarkably interesting.
 The Quran was not penned like books that are products of the human mind under the influence of social and sociological realities in due consideration of the current issues.
 It is sent by God, Lord of all times and beings.
 Knowledge unavailable at the time of its descent, problems of the past and of the future are all present in the Quran.
 Man is the author of his own destruction.
 The verse serves as a warning to redress his wrongdoings.
 The more we expend effort to counteract our past shortcomings, the better we can protect ourselves against catastrophes.
 Ecology must be our common concern.